Ralim/IronOS/README.md

 3. Drag the .hex file onto the USB drive.
 4. The unit will disconnect and reconnect.
 5. The filename will have changed to end in .RDY or .ERR
 6. If it ends with .RDY you're done!
-Otherwise something went wrong.
+Otherwise, something went wrong.
-7. If it didnt work the first time, try copying the file again without disconnecting the iron, often it will work on the second shot.
+7. If it didn't work the first time, try copying the file again without disconnecting the iron, often it will work on the second shot.
 8. Disconnect the USB and power up the iron.
 You're good to go.
 ```

-For the more adventurous out there, you can also load this firmware onto the device using a SWD programmer.
+For the more adventurous out there, you can also load this firmware onto the device using an SWD programmer.
-On the bottom of the MCU riser pcb, there are 4 pads for programming.
+On the bottom of the MCU riser PCB, there are 4 pads for programming.
 There is a complete device flash backup included in this repository.
-(Note this includes the bootloader, so will need a SWD programmer to load onto the unit).
+(Note this includes the bootloader, so will need an SWD programmer to load onto the unit).
 For the TS80 the SWD pins are used for the QC negotiation, so you can actually connect to the SWD power via the USB connector

 ## Setting a custom bootup image